01 of 06

 In a full kitchen renovation project, new kitchen cabinets represent the single biggest investment you will make.
 So, you want to get this purchase right.

 When you are considering your purchase of new kitchen cabinets, it's best to start at the highest level and work down to the details.
-The highest level, in this case, would be the general kitchen or even house style that we will list directly below.
+The highest level, in this case, would be the general kitchen or even house style.
 Details would mean things such as choosing kitchen cabinet hardware.

 Make Your Cabinets Congruent With the House

 Sometimes, homeowners completely lose their heads when it comes time to remodel the kitchen.
 Ultra-modern, contemporary kitchen styles get shoehorned into Arts & Crafts style houses.
 While it is completely your decision about whether you want to make your cabinet style incongruous with the rest of the house, consider these two points:

 - You may later regret the decision when you have more time to reflect on it.
 By then, those kitchen cabinets are firmly planted in place.

 - Subsequent buyers of your house may balk at clashing kitchen-cabinet-house styles.

 Your House Style Helps Dictate New Kitchen Cabinet Selection

 One great thing about keeping your cabinet style congruous with your house style: it's a no-brainer.
 No need to rack your brain over the type of new cabinet style you want.
 The house style is already whispering in your ear.
 Some terms that may help evoke a style for you: